nelonissle/Modul295-Backend/README.md

   **Important:**
   If you are running it Localy you need to set your Environment Variables with the keys i have setup for 2fa to work Or else you cant use it for these keys and Secret infos you can Contact me.

+  Follow the frontend documentation to run the frontend against this backend, see [WebpageReact25 README](https://github.com/nelonissle/WebpageReact25/blob/main/README.md)

 ### Docker-Compose.yml
 - **Purpose:**
   Defines Docker services for MongoDB and the web server.